 To minimise contamination - Ensure that any oil, containers and funnels used to top up the system are scrupulously clean and that the filler area is cleaned thoroughly before removing the cap.
-Follow the stated change intervals for the return filter.
+Follow the stated change intervals for the return and pressure filter.
 When undertaking repair or servicing keep all components scrupulously clean.
 Ensure the filler cap and breather are intact and always kept in place (moisture is a contaminant as well as dirt).

-To minimise overheating - Do not operate the machine above 540rpm PTO speed.
+To minimise overheating - Do not operate the machine above 540 or 800rpm PTO speed depending on machine specification.
 Avoid stalling the rotor, or operating the cylinders against their end limits, as in each case large amounts of heat will be generated across the relevant relief valve.